bugborys/diceus/README.md

 - **Product pages** – related or complementary products (e.g., a case for a phone).
 - **Cart page** – items that are often bought together.

 These suggestions are not random.
 They’re based on what the user has viewed, searched for, or bought before.
 This information is remembered using **cookies** and sometimes **session/local storage** in the browser.

 This helps build a simple user profile and show more relevant items.

 In some cases, sellers may also pay to promote certain products in these blocks, so part of the list may be ads.

 Overall, the goal is to increase chances of purchase by showing what the user might want next — either based on their behavior, or through sponsored content.

-## 3. UI Test Scenario — useinsider.com
+## 3. UI Tests — useinsider.com

-UI automation scenario (Python + Selenium):
+UI automation scenario (used Python + raw Selenium):
-1. Open https://useinsider.com and verify the homepage loads.
-2. Navigate to “Company” → “Careers” and ensure the Careers page is loaded.
-Validate that the “Locations”, “Teams”, and “Life at Insider” blocks are visible.
-3. Go to https://useinsider.com/careers/quality-assurance/, click “See all QA jobs”.
-4. Filter jobs by:
-   - **Location**: Istanbul, Turkey
-   - **Department**: Quality Assurance
-5. Ensure at least one job is listed and each job contains:
-   - “Quality Assurance” in the Position and Department fields
-   - “Istanbul, Turkey” in the Location field
-6. Click on the “View Role” button and check the redirection to the Lever Application page.

 - Test code uses **Page Object Model (POM)** structure.
 - Test supports **Chrome** and **Firefox** via CLI parameters.
 - Takes screenshots on failure.

+I can use any wrapper frameworks for Selenium like Selene (https://github.com/yashaka/selene), as well as alternatives such as PlayWright.

+In this example, in some places where scrolling was required, I used JavaScript calls instead of ActionChains() to ensure full cross-browser compatibility with Chrome and Firefox (since the latter had errors that did not occur in Chrome)

 ## 4. API Tests — Swagger Petstore